-The Provider is encouraged to explore a wide variety of utilize diverse sources to select qualified instructors.
+The Provider is encouraged to utilize diverse sources to select qualified instructors.
 Instructors must:

-- have the expertise and demonstrated competence in the appropriate subject area; - possess demonstrated teaching ability to communicate effectively with professional colleagues the intended audience; - be familiar with possess a sufficient repertoire of instructional strategies to achieve the intended outcomes of the continuing education activity; - understand the principles and methods of adult education; and - be made aware of the specific learning objectives, design, and educational methods of the continuing education activity - - provide documentation that they have permission to use all copyrighted materials used in presentations for which they do not hold the copyright - 4.2 The Provider shall obtain a signed financial disclosure agreement, for each educational activity from all individuals responsible for, or who have influence over, the educational content of the activity (e.g., the planning committee, instructors, members, content authors, moderator, consultants, and course director scientific chairs).
+- have the expertise and demonstrated competence in the appropriate subject area - demonstrate teaching ability to communicate effectively with the intended audience - possess a sufficient repertoire of instructional strategies to achieve the intended outcomes of the continuing education activity - understand the principles and methods of adult education be made aware of the specific learning objectives, design, and educational methods of the continuing education activity - provide documentation that they have permission to use all copyrighted materials used in presentations for which they do not hold the copyright - 4.2 The Provider shall obtain a signed financial disclosure agreement, for each educational activity from all individuals responsible for, or who have influence over, the educational content of the activity (e.g., the planning committee, instructors, members, content authors, moderator, consultants, and scientific chairs).
 Any individual who refuses/fails to disclose relevant financial relationships must not have control of, or responsibility for the activity's development, management, presentation, or evaluation.